Apply for an AIP Course

 - Independently complete a final deliverable (paper, project, or presentation) under the direction of a UC San Diego Faculty Advisor that demonstrates learning from the internship

-- Engage in reflection activities facilitated by the AIP team
+- Engage in reflection assignments facilitated by the AIP team

 Enrolled students may access the course syllabus and assignments via the AIP Canvas course.